 - Add the code received via SMS and check the functioning of the two-factor authentication.

-You can integrate WP 2FA through the following plugins, specially chosen by our expert WordPress development team:
+You can integrate the WordPress two-factor authentication plugin with the following plugins, specially chosen by our expert WordPress developers:

 1. Google Authenticator